flare-foundation/governance-proposals/SIP/SIP_3.md

 ### 2.4 Reset Rewards

 To accommodate these changes and the resulting fork, P-chain rewards are set to 0 and rewarding will initially be done manually via grants.
-Shortly thereafter, the same rewarding mechanism as on the Flare C-chain will be implemented on the Coston and Songbird C-chains.
+Shortly thereafter, the same rewarding mechanism as on the Flare C-chain will be implemented on the Songbird C-chains.

 ### 3. Link to Code Repository